omerl13/raspberrypi-rf-dooya-controller/README.md

 ## Web Server
 Notes:
 - Set the server URL in `templates/index.html` and `templates/multi.html` (default to `127.0.0.1`)
+- Triggering multiple requests fast will cause some errors, due to the lack of synchronization mechanism

 ### UI
 There are 2 HTML pages available: